 Bitcoin isn’t the only crypto game in town.

-Bitcoin (BTC) typically gets the lion’s share of cryptocurrency media coverage, and rightfully so.
-In the years since the first Bitcoin transaction was completed in 2009, however, thousands of other cryptocurrencies have popped up, creating a confusing landscape for investors.
-Some altcoins have unique technology that improves on or differentiates them from Bitcoin.
-Others are simply popular digital currency brands and viral social media memes.
-Investing in altcoins is a risky endeavor, but it can also be very lucrative given the extreme volatility in the crypto market.
-Here are seven of the best altcoins to buy.
+Bitcoin (BTC) gets the lion’s share of cryptocurrency media coverage, and rightfully so.
+But in the years since the first Bitcoin transaction in 2009, thousands of additional cryptocurrencies have popped up, creating a confusing landscape for investors.
+Some of these altcoins feature major technical innovations that differentiate them from Bitcoin, while others have simply become popular digital currency brands and social media memes.
+Cryptocurrency investing remains an extremely speculative endeavor, but it can be very lucrative for investors willing to risk painful losses in the hopes of big payouts.
+Here are six of the best altcoins to buy today.

-The Polkadot blockchain launched in 2020 and was developed by Ethereum co-founder Gavin Wood.
-Polkadot operates a main network blockchain where transactions are permanent.
-Its unique feature is its so-called parachains, which are user-created blockchains that can be customized while still benefiting from the same security measures as the main chain.
-Users can customize different parachains for different uses without the main chain requiring additional computing resources.
-Polkadot also allows for trustless communication between different blockchains.
-In a practical sense, the Polkadot system could allow investors to trade Bitcoin for Ethereum directly without having to rely on an exchange.
+The Polkadot blockchain was launched in 2020 by Ethereum co-founder Gavin Wood.
+Polkadot operates a main network blockchain where transactions are permanently recorded.
+However, its unique feature is its parachains, user-created blockchains that can be customized while still benefiting from the same security measures as the main Polkadot chain.
+Users can customize different Polkadot parachains for different uses, but the network only requires enough computing resources to operate the main chain.
+Polkadot reportedly recognized an all-time high of more than 500 developer contributions per day in September 2022, suggesting interest in the project is gaining momentum.

 More from U.S. News

-Update 11/29/21: This story was published at an earlier date and has been updated with new information.
+Update 11/15/22: This story was previously published at an earlier date and has been updated with new information.